40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 HelpKit – A Notion-powered knowledge base documentation platform

-The platform creates both embeddable help widgets and full documentation layouts directly from your existing Notion content.
-This allows support teams to update documentation in real-time without technical assistance or additional content migrations.
+It creates both embeddable widgets and full documentation sites directly from your Notion content.
+Your team can update help articles in real-time without needing developer assistance or complex publishing workflows.

 Ideal for: Teams already using Notion creating customer-facing documentation